-Students are encouraged to complete the following sections of the UWM general scholarship application.
-Even though they are not required by the Financial Aid Office, students will need to complete these sections to be considered for most College of Letters & Science scholarships.
+Students are strongly encouraged to complete the following sections of the UWM general scholarship application.
+Even though they may not be marked as required fields, students will need to complete these sections to be considered for most College of Letters & Science scholarships.

 - Co-Curricular Activities

 - Community Service and Volunteer Work

 - Work Experience

 In addition, students should carefully compose their answers to the essay questions.
 A lot of grammatical mistakes and spelling errors can be disqualifying factors for L&S scholarships.

 Are there scholarships for incoming freshman into L&S?

 New incoming freshmen to the College of Letters & Science are encouraged to review the description for the New Directions and the Jan and Tom Montiegel scholarships and to apply if they meet the criteria between October and December 31 each year for priority consideration.
 Successful candidates will have: